telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/how-to/get-flagged-cells.md

 # Get Flagged Cells Containing Invalid Values

-The example below demonstrates how to get all flagged cells containing invalid values in a Kendo UI Spreadsheet widget.
+The following example demonstrates how to get all flagged cells in the Spreadsheet which contain invalid values.

 ###### Example